-I recently finished reading “An individual note of music, sounds and electronics” by Daphne Oram.
+I recently finished “An individual note of music, sounds, and electronics” by Daphne Oram.
 Yes, once again, this is an essay in which I try to discern my existential concerns with the work and music of an avant-garde composer.
 It has been a great experience to read it because Daphne manages to create beautiful analogies between the being (thinking, doing, existing) and music to explain individuality.
-Our essence is understood as wave patterns, and our way of being and dealing with any impulse is similar to the modulations, feedback and filters in music.
+Our essence is understood as wave patterns, and our way of being and dealing with any impulse is similar to the modulations, feedback, and filters in music.

 It is like an overpowering noise, a hiss behind your head, that clouds your vision of reality.
 White noise, like white light, contains all the frequencies of the sound spectrum playing at the same time.
 The physical sensation of being in a depressed state is like living in perpetual white noise.

-Another aspect that makes us unique individuals is the ability to “see beyond.”
+Another aspect that makes us unique is the ability to “see beyond.”
 But what is this so-called ‘beyond’?
 Is it a metaphysical state?
 Martin Heidegger speaks of “temporality is temporalized as a future that becomes present in the process of having been.”
 It is a constant of trial and error.
 The possibilities are infinite in themselves.
 Consciousness is an entity that continually learns and adapts.
-Some aspects grow, others change or decay until they disappear.
+Some aspects grow, others change or decay until disappear.
 “Consciousness cannot go through the same state twice,” says Bergson.

 It is complex to think in those terms because we have learned to understand life from absolutes.
 Nor do we allow room for randomness.
-However, we are malleable bodies capable of reconfiguring our own wave patterns.
+However, we are malleable bodies capable of reconfiguring our wave patterns.
 Although unique, their shape and sound coexist with a wide diversity of catalysts.

-“If individuality has been fully developed, it will be of great significance.
-It will have sonority.
+In one of the final chapters, Daphne states: “If individuality has been fully developed, it will be of great significance.
+It will have a sonority.
 It will have a richness of overtones, enveloping a spacious range of harmonics.
-When such a wave pattern is transmitted, it is sure to create resonance in many sympathetically tuned circuits.”
+When such a wave pattern is transmitted, it is sure to create resonance in many sympathetically tuned circuits”.

-Even the box that contains my vital instrument is suffocating, discouraging.
-I think I am in the middle of a process of entropy dissemination.
-Perhaps the discomfort should translate, as Daphne puts it, into this “endless pulsation of energy” refining my new individuality.
+Even the box that contains my vital instrument feels suffocating, discouraging.
+I am in the middle of my own entropy dissemination.
+Perhaps the discomfort should translate, as Daphne puts it, into this “endless pulsation of energy” that will perfect my new individuality.

 Daphne Oram is one of the essential British avant-garde composers of the 20th century and a pioneer of concrete music.
-In addition to being the first composer to produce electronic sound, she was also the first to run her own music studio.
+In addition to being the first composer to produce electronic sound, she was also the first to run her music studio.
 She is also the inventor of Oramics, a technique for creating electronic sounds, as well as the one who built the first electronic musical instrument.

 Maryanne Amacher was an avant-garde composer and sound artist.
 She was known for researching and working extensively with psychoacoustic phenomena and ”ghost sounds” also known as auditory distortion products, in which the ears themselves produce audible sound.
-She also worked with perception, sound spatialization, creative intelligence and aural architecture.
+She also worked with perception, sound spatialization, creative intelligence, and aural architecture.